OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 * In the JSON metadata file, ensure that the value of each `id` property is unique within the scope of the file.
 That is, no two function objects in the metadata file should have the same `id` value.
 Additionally, do not specify two `id` values in the metadata file that only differ by case.
 For example, do not define one function object with an `id` value of **add** and another function object with an `id` value of **ADD**.

-* Do not change the value of an `id` property in the JSON metadata file after it's been mapped to a corresponding JavaScript function name.
+* Do not change the value of an `id` property in the JSON metadata file after it's been associated with a corresponding JavaScript function name.
 You can change the function name that end users see in Excel by updating the `name` property within the JSON metadata file, but you should never change the value of an `id` property after it's been established.

-* In the JavaScript file, specify all custom function mappings in the same location.
-For example, the following code sample defines two custom functions and then specifies the mapping information for both functions.
+* In the JavaScript file, specify all custom function associations in the same location.
+For example, the following code sample defines two custom functions and then specifies the association information for both functions.

     ```js
     function add(first, second){